openharmony/sensors_sensors_cangjie_wrapper/README.md

 As shown in the architecture diagram:

-Interface Layer
+Interface Layer:

-- Sensor Subscribe/Unsubscribe Interface: Provides developers with the ability to subscribe/unsubscribe to sensor data.
+- The sensor function interface provides external capabilities for subscribing to sensor data, unsubscribing from sensor data, and obtaining sensor information on the device.
+The available sensors include accelerometer, temperature sensor, barometer, gravity sensor, gyroscope, heart rate sensor, humidity sensor, ambient light sensor, and pedometer, among others.
+- Subscribe to sensor data: Allows developers to initiate subscription requests.
+After subscribing, they can receive real-time data pushes from the specified sensors.
+- Unsubscribe from sensor data: Allows subscribed external systems to stop receiving data from a specified sensor.
+After unsubscribing, subsequent data pushes from that sensor will no longer be received.
+- Ability to obtain sensor information on the device: includes obtaining information such as the sensor's name, hardware version, and accuracy.

+Framework Layer:

-- Get Sensor Information Interface: Provides developers with the ability to obtain sensor information on the device.
+- Sensor function encapsulation: This encapsulation layer implements a packaging of the capabilities to subscribe to sensor data, unsubscribe from sensor data, and obtain sensor information on the device.

-Framework Layer

-- Sensor Subscribe/Unsubscribe Function Encapsulation: Based on the subscribe/unsubscribe sensor capabilities provided by the underlying sensor component, implements the function of subscribing/unsubscribing to sensor data in Cangjie.
-- Get Sensor Information Interface Function Encapsulation: Based on the get sensor information capabilities provided by the underlying sensor component, implements the function of getting sensor information on the device in Cangjie.

-Dependency Component Introduction in Architecture Diagram
+Dependency Component Introduction in Architecture Diagram:

-- sensor: Responsible for providing basic sensor functionality, encapsulating C language interfaces for interoperability with Cangjie.
+- sensor: Responsible for providing basic sensor functionality.
 - cangjie_ark_interop: Responsible for providing Cangjie annotation class definitions for API annotation, and providing BusinessException exception class definitions thrown to users.
 - hiviewdfx_cangjie_wrapper: Responsible for providing log interfaces for printing logs at critical paths.